wenakita/CreatorVault/docs/architecture/FINAL_SOLUTION.md

 ## 🚀 **WHAT YOU ALREADY HAVE**

 You already have the script approach ready to use:
-- ✅ `CreatorVaultFactory.sol` - Can be used as reference
-- ✅ All contracts are CREATE2-compatible
+- ✅ `CreatorOVaultFactory.sol` (onchain registry of deployments)
+- ✅ CREATE2-based deployment flow (AA + deployers)
 - ✅ VaultActivationBatcher deployed

 **You just need:**
-1. Create deployment script
-2. Build simple API endpoint
-3. Frontend calls API
+1. Use the existing AA deploy flow (`frontend/src/components/DeployVaultAA.tsx` / `script/deploy-with-aa.ts`)
+2. Or run Foundry scripts to deploy and then `registerDeployment(...)` in `CreatorOVaultFactory`

 ---